martin-ng/Stockify/README.md

 ![Portfolio](./assets/Portfolio.JPG)
 ![Transactions](./assets/Transactions.JPG)

-## Current Progress

-1. Implementing a page that renders the most recent news using News API.

 ## Future Updates

-1. Create a D3-based component data to give a better visualization of a stock's performance.
+1. Implement a system to retrieve news regarding stock data.

+2. Create a D3 based data visualization to graphically display the user's portfolio.

-2. Implement an in-memory database such as redis to store the user's portfolio; this will drastically reduce the query time.
+3. Implement an in-memory database such as redis to store the user's portfolio; this will drastically reduce the query time.